Skunks as pets: Temperament

 Skunks are sensitive, intelligent animals, and like all intelligent animals, temperament varies with each individual.
 In general, though, skunks have playful temperaments.
 Skunks tend to be highly curious and will open cupboards that are left unlocked.
-Some owners have noticed skunks smelling something that was spilled on the carpet long ago, and attempting to dig to find out what is buried there.
+Some owners have noticed skunks smelling something that was spilled on the carpet long ago, and attempting to dig to find out what was "buried" there.
 Like ferrets, their curiosity can lead them into danger, especially if they crawl inside reclining chairs or other machinery.

-Skunk care

-Handling skunks

-It is better to avoid playing rough with baby skunks, or they may become aggressive and uncooperative as they get older.
-Bare hands can be used for loving and cuddling the skunk, but a stuffed toy or hand puppet should be used when playing with them due to their sharp teeth and extremely long fangs.

-As with all animals, spanking or hitting a skunk is not recommended, since it will cause them to become vengeful or hand-shy.
-A squirt of water from a spray bottle may be helpful.